The Magical Transition I Get Asked About the Most

 2) Deficit calf raise:

-This is a great calf raise variation that builds strength through a fuller range of motion than a traditional calf raise does.
+This is a strength-based mobility drill that uses a fuller range of motion than a standard calf raise.

 By elevating our feet on a higher surface, we can descend our heels down lower than the balls of our feet, which brings us into that position of dorsiflexion we're trying to mobilize!